Overview and Specifications

 The following modifications were made to fit our specific requirements:

-• The components of the robot were split to to fit the size of the printer bed and volume.
+• Split components of the robot to fit the size of the printer bed and volume.

-• The torso was modified to have open shoulder covers for shoulder servo cable access.
+• Modified the torso to have open shoulder covers for shoulder servo cable access.

 Servos

 The arms and head of the NUgus robot use Dynamixel MX64AR servos, with two in each shoulder, one in each elbow, and two in the neck.
-The legs use Dynamixel MX106 servos, with two in each ankle, three in each hip, and one in each knee.
+The legs use both Dynamixel XH540-W270-R servo and Dynamixel MX106 servos, with two X series in each ankle, one in each knee, and two in each hip, with the two hip yaw servos remaining as MX-106.

 There are custom made mounting brackets milled from aluminium for the flywheels, and servo-to-servo mounting brackets in the neck, hip, and ankle.
 There are also 3D printed cable clamps on the back of the knees, ankle and hip blocks.